abhinavkumar17/arch-drift-detection/README.md

 ## How It Connects

 1. A pull request is opened on GitHub.
-2. GitHub fires a webhook event to our handler's URL
+2. GitHub fires a webhook event to our handler's URL.
-3. The Cloudflare Worker receives the event and validates it.
+3. An AWS Lambda function receives the event and validates it.
-4. The Worker extracts the key details, such as pull request number, author, and branch.
+4. Lambda extracts the key details, such as pull request number, author, and branch.
-5. For this week, the Worker logs or acknowledges the event.
-In a later phase, it will place a job on a queue for heavier processing.
+5. Lambda logs the event.
+In a later phase, it spins up an on-demand Fargate task for heavier processing.

 ## Next Steps
-1. Set up a Cloudflare Worker and deploy a basic handler that receives requests.
+1. Set up an AWS Lambda function and deploy a basic handler that receives the webhook and prints it to the console.
-2. Register the webhook in the GitHub repository settings, pointing to the Worker's URL, and subscribe to pull request events.
+2. Register the webhook in the GitHub repository settings, pointing to the Lambda's URL, and subscribe to pull request events.
-3. Verify the end-to-end flow by opening a test pull request and confirming the Worker receives and logs the event.
+3. Verify the flow by opening a test pull request and confirming Lambda receives and logs the event.
-4. In a later phase, add queue-based handoff to a heavier container for cloning and diff analysis.
+4. In a later phase, add on-demand Fargate task handoff for cloning and diff analysis.